openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/ovms_webserver/docs/metrics.rst

 ``metrics_label["v.p.odometer"]`` would return "M".

-The user conversion information is contained in another object ``units``.  ``units.metrics`` has the user configuration for each metric and ``units.vehicle`` has the user configuration for each group of metrics (distance, temperature, consumption, pressure etc).
+The user conversion information is contained in another object ``units``.  ``units.metrics`` has the user configuration for each metric and ``units.prefs`` has the user configuration for each group of metrics (distance, temperature, consumption, pressure etc).
 There also some methods for general conversions allowing user preferences.
 - The method ``units.unitLabelToUser(unitType,name)`` will return the user